Robert Markus

 Robert is a Stratford based Actor and Singer.
 He is most recently known to audiences for performing the titular role in Dear Evan Hansen presented by Mirvish Productions with Stacey Mindich.
 Robert received a Toronto Theatre Critics Award and a Dora Award nomination for his portrayal of Evan.

-Currently, Robert is playing the role of Mark Cohen in The Stratford Festival’s production of RENT.
-Also at The Stratford Festival, he is appearing as Calvin O’Keefe in A Wrinkle in Time.
+Recently Robert played the role of Mark Cohen in The Stratford Festival’s production of RENT.
+Also at The Stratford Festival, he appeared as Calvin O’Keefe in A Wrinkle in Time.

 In 2021, Robert starred in If I Only Had Christmas as Riley Lyons for the Hallmark Channel airing last December in both the US and Canada.